PaloAlto/nrelate-flyout/readme.txt

 == Description ==
 Display related content from your site or blogroll, in a cool flyout box... similarly to NYTimes.com.

-IMPORTANT: If you are using any other nrelate plugin, please make sure you upgrade them to at least version 49.2.
+Important: If you are using any other nrelate plugin, please make sure you upgrade them to at least version 49.2.

 nrelate is not just another related posts plugin.
 Our patent-pending technology continuously analyzes your website content and displays other related posts from your website.
 This ultimately leads to higher page-views for your site, and a better user experience for your visitors.